-Andrew Steven Grove ’60 ChE - On The Front Line of a Revolution
+Andrew Stephen Grove ’60 ChE - On The Front Line of a Revolution

 “We will continually find new things for microchips to do that were scarcely imaginable a year or two earlier.”